dhruvbaldawa/sampark-ai/docs/milestones.md

 - Develop state management for execution tracking
 - Create SQLAlchemy models for execution status
 - Implement retry logic for failed steps
+- Implement workflow trigger queuing for busy workflows
+- Develop mechanism to process queued triggers when workflow completes
-- Add tests for execution components
+- Add tests for execution components and queue management
 - **Deliverable:** Engine that can execute pre-defined steps and track their completion status

 ## Milestone 5: FastAPI Monitoring Dashboard (1-2 days)